Skip to content

 No. Georgia has no statewide point-of-sale septic inspection mandate, and Cherokee, Forsyth, and Hall counties do not impose one.
 Inspection requests almost always come from the lender: FHA, VA, and some conventional loans ask for a septic evaluation before closing.
 Forsyth County environmental health also offers a $100 performance evaluation.

-What does the matching service cost?
+What does the referral service cost?

 Start with one form